Shynixn/BlockBall/docs/wiki/docs/commands.md

 ### /blockball join

 ```
-/blockball join <name> [team]
+/blockball join <name> [team] [player]
 ```

 Lets the player executing the command join the game.
-The optional team argument allows to directly join a specific team.
-If the team is full, the other team will be chosen.
 If no team is specified, a random team will be selected.
+If the player has already joined a game, this command can also be used to switch teams.

 * Name: Identifier of a game
-* Team: Name of the team.
-Is always red or blue.
+* Team: Optional name of the team.
+Is ``red``, ``blue`` or ``referee``.
+* Player: Optional name of the player to join.
+Requires the ``blockball.edit`` permission to use.

 ### /blockball leave

 ```
-/blockball leave
+/blockball leave [player]
 ```

 Lets the player executing the command leave the game.

+* Player: Optional name of the player to leave.
+Requires the ``blockball.edit`` permission to use.

 ### /blockball axe